Checkmarx/JS-SCP/src/input-validation/post-validation-actions.md

   user data can lead to problems like truncating, which incur in data loss).
 * **Advisory Action**

-  Advisory Actions usually allow for unchanged data to be entered, but the source actor is informed that there were issues with said data.
+  Usually allow for unchanged data to be entered, but the source actor is informed that there were issues with said data.
 This is most suitable for non-interactive systems.
 * **Verification Action**

-  Verification Action refer to special cases in Advisory Actions.
+  Refer to special cases in Advisory Actions.
 In these cases, the user submits the data and the source actor asks the user to verify said data and suggests changes.
 The user then accepts these changes or keeps his original input.

 A simple way to illustrate this is a Billing address form, where the user enters his address and the system suggests addresses associated with the